isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

     >
     >The playhead value should remain constant during the pause.

-1. **Play main content video for 10 minutes uninterrupted.**&nbsp;**Content Play **
+1. **Play main content media for 10 minutes uninterrupted.**&nbsp; **Content Play**

-    During regular main content playback, Heartbeat calls are sent to the Heartbeat server every ten seconds.
+    During main content playback, heartbeat calls are sent to the Media Analytics server every ten seconds.

     Notes:

      * The playhead position should increment by 10 with every play call.
      * The `l:event:duration` value represents the number of milliseconds since the last tracking call and should be roughly the same value on each 10 second call.

-       For call parameters and metadata, see [Test call details](/help/sdk-implement/validation/test-call-details.md#section_u1l_1gf_f2b) in *Test Call Details*
+       For call parameters and metadata, see [Test call details.](/help/sdk-implement/validation/test-call-details.md#section_u1l_1gf_f2b)

-1. **Pause during playback for at least 30 seconds.** On pause of the video player, pause event calls will be sent every 10 seconds.
+1. **Pause during playback for at least 30 seconds.** On pause of the media player, pause event calls will be sent every 10 seconds.
 After pause ends the play events should resume.

-1. **Seek/scrub video.** On scrubbing of video playhead, no special tracking calls are sent, however, when video playback resumes after scrubbing the playhead value should reflect the new position within the main content.
+1. **Seek/scrub media.** On scrubbing of media playhead, no special tracking calls are sent, however, when media playback resumes after scrubbing the playhead value should reflect the new position within the main content.

-1. **Replay video (VOD only).** When a video is replayed, a new set of video start calls should be sent, as if this is a fresh video view.
+1. **Replay media (VOD only).** When media is replayed, a new set of media start calls should be sent, as if this is a fresh media view.

-1. **View next video in playlist.** On video start of the next video in a playlist, a new set of video start calls should be sent.
+1. **View next media in playlist.** On media start of the next media in a playlist, a new set of media start calls should be sent.

-1. **Switch video or stream.** When switching live streams, a Heartbeat complete call for the first stream should not be sent.
-The video start calls and video play calls should begin with the new show and stream name and with the correct playhead and duration values for the new show.
+1. **Switch media or stream.** When switching live streams, a Heartbeat complete call for the first stream should not be sent.
+The media start calls and media play calls should begin with the new show and stream name and with the correct playhead and duration values for the new show.